How to dry out a room after a leak

-These photos show the dangers of not drying out a property after it has been subjected to flooding.
-Flooding doesn’t necessarily happen as a result of living near a river – in this example, from one of our Manchester timber and damp surveyors, the water tank in the property had burst whilst the property was vacant and for sale.
-When the leak was eventually discovered the water to the property was turned off and the excess water within the property removed.
-It was then that a mistake was made in the clean up process.
+These photos clearly show the dangers of what can happen if you don’t dry out a property after it has been subjected to flooding.
 The property was not dried out correctly and the property was left closed up.
-Due to the amount of moisture held within the property and lack of ventilation the perfect breeding ground for mould and fungal decay was created.
-As a result of the extent of mould and fungal growth within the property all timbers within the property had to be spray treated to protect against fungal attack.
+This lead to the ideal breeding ground for problems.
+Due to the amount of moisture held within the property combined with a lack of adequate ventilation mould and fungal decay was allowed to thrive and spread.
+As a result of the extent of mould and fungal growth within the property, spray treatments were required for all the timbers within the property to protect against fungal attack.

 What should I do if my property is subjected to flooding?

 The best plan of attack if your property has been subjected to flooding is call in the professionals at an early stage.
-A reputable company experienced with flood damaged properties, such as Timberwise, would be able to diagnose the best way to ensure the property is dried out fully to avoid future problems.
+A reputable company experienced with flood-damaged properties, such as Timberwise, would be able to diagnose the best way to ensure the property is dried out fully to avoid future problems.
+By making sure the property is dried out correctly you can avoid secondary flooding and the issues associated with it.

 There are various ways to dry a flooded property – these include: